VET Program Approval and Maintenance Procedure

 • Training and Assessment Strategy – Part A and B

-• Two completed Assessment Tools must be provided – these tools must be from two different units within the qualification, one unit should be, if possible, a high risk unit.
+• Two completed Assessment Tools must be provided – these tools must be from two different units within the qualification.
+One unit should be, if possible, a high risk unit.

 • Schedule of proposed assessment tool development.